 Well, know you know.
 It was Def Leppard.

 From Snoop Dogg’s 2015 album ‘Bush’, this funky number is straight out of the George Clinton P-funk songbook.

 It’s actually pop prodigy Pharrell Williams twisting the dials, with Charlie Wilson on backing vocals.
 It’s got bags of groove.

 ‘Honey’ by Moby

 There are so many songs with honey in the title.

 This one is from Moby’s landmark album Play (1999); the song ‘Honey’ uses a sample of “Sometimes” by the blues artist Bessie Jones from the ’30s.
 Her song was, in turn, inspired by an old African-American ring game called “Way Down Yonder, Sometimes.”

 The song consists of just six lines repeated over and over again.

 One of the funniest songs about food here.

-With the opening bit from Curtis Mayfield’s ‘Superfly’, bits from the Lightnin’ Rod’s funky ‘Sport,’ and samples from Jaws and Psycho towards the end, ‘Egg Man’ is the Beasties at their zany best.
+With the opening bit from Curtis Mayfield’s ‘Superfly’ (hear the original on the Superfly soundtrack), bits from the Lightnin’ Rod’s funky ‘Sport,’ and samples from Jaws and Psycho towards the end, ‘Egg Man’ is the Beasties at their zany best.